 GASA Newsletter 01 | 02/03/18 | Link download: GASA news

-16 community sessions are happening between Monday 19 March and Monday 9 April in 10 different locations around Western Australia.
+10 community information sessions are being held from Wednesday 6 March and Thursday 28 March 2019 in different locations around Western Australia.

 All members of Hutt River, Mullewa Wadjari, Southern Yamatji and Widi Mob claims are invited to attend one or more meetings.